Tech Neck: Causes, Prevention & Treatment

 Break periods are very beneficial in preventing and lessening neck and other musculoskeletal pain.
 They give you a chance to rest tired muscles in your neck and upper back.
 They also allow time for you to stretch and change positions.
 All of these changes help to lessen the effects of maintaining a forward head posture.

 The Occupational Safety and Health Administration (OSHA) recommends several short rest breaks (“micro-breaks” or rest “pauses”) throughout the day.
-Since you may need reminders to take regular breaks, you might consider using one of the apps available for that purpose.
+Since you may need reminders to take regular breaks, consider a prominently displayed note or one of the apps available for that purpose.

 There are many components of ergonomics - Goodpath’s musculoskeletal health program includes workspace ergonomic recommendations.